Skip to Content

 Here are some of my favorite tips for making the best chocolate ganache:

-• Make sure to use a really good quality dark chocolate.
+- Make sure to use a really good quality dark chocolate.
 Since it’s the star ingredient, you want the flavor to be amazing.

-• Chocolate chips don’t always melt well, which can affect the texture of this homemade ganache.
+- Also, you’ll want to use an actual chopped up chocolate bar and not chocolate chips.
+Chocolate chips don’t always melt well, which can affect the texture of this homemade ganache.
 If you do use chocolate chips, make sure they’re high quality dark chocolate.

-• You can also use dark chocolate disks (not the same as chocolate candy melts).
+- You can also use dark chocolate disks (not the same as chocolate candy melts).

-• Use a whisk to mix the chocolate completely into the hot cream.
+- Use a whisk to mix the chocolate completely into the hot cream.

-• Lastly, when heating the cream you do NOT want it to come to a boil.
+- Lastly, when heating the cream you do NOT want it to come to a boil.
 Heat it until almost boiling and then remove it from the heat.

 Ways to Use Chocolate Ganache

 Not only is ganache easy and delicious, but it is very versatile.
 One batch of ganache can give you many different options for dessert if you have a little time to be creative.
-Here are five of my favorite ways to use chocolate ganache:
+Here are some of my favorite ways to use chocolate ganache:

 Chocolate Fondue